Sh1v02/SSEconomySimulator/README.md

 ## **Basic idea about my implementation**
 The code is in files, named Stage 1 - Stage 4.
 These stages contain the code based on the stage of the game the user is in.
-Stage 1 contains the login and registration pages, 2 contains the policies, 3 contains
+Stage 1 contains the login and registration pages, 2 contains the policies, 3 contains the tutorial and 4 contains everything required for the simulation.

 ## **Final thoughts on the project**
 Python was used as this was one of my earlier projects, where this was the main language I was learning.